richwill28/nus-cheatsheets/Misc/README.md

-miscellaneous stuffs that I wrote, might be helpful for some modules.
+Miscellaneous stuffs that I wrote, might be useful for some of the modules.